opulo-inc/docs/docs/feeders/3-software-update/index.md

 !!! note "Machines Version v3.0.5+"
     If your machine's version number is `v3.0.5` or greater, you already have firmware that supports feeders.
 You can skip this section.

-1. Download the LumenPnP firmware with feeder support from the latest release [here](https://github.com/opulo-inc/lumenpnp/releases).
+1. Download the LumenPnP firmware from the latest release [here](https://github.com/opulo-inc/lumenpnp/releases) that matches your machine's version.
+Firmware file names start with the machine versions they support.

-    !!! danger "Important"
-        It is important that you pick the correct firmware file for your machine.

-           - If you have a v2, choose `v2-lumenpnp-firmware-feeder-support.bin`.
-           - If you have a v3, choose `v3-lumenpnp-firmware-feeder-support.bin`.

 2. Follow the instructions for [updating your LumenPnP's firmware](/guides/update-firmware/index.md).